Raghul-M/Git-Bounty/README.md

 # Git Bounty 💰

-**Git Bounty** generates personalized anime-style pirate bounty posters based on a user's GitHub activity.
+**Git Bounty** generates a personalized anime-style pirate bounty posters based on a user's GitHub activity.
 Simply input a GitHub username, and the app pulls relevant data like contributions, favorite programming languages, and more to create a unique bounty poster.

 ![image](https://github.com/user-attachments/assets/f20459f6-3a9e-465c-93c4-051e29d09dfe)